hamxamehboob/quiz-app/README.md

 * As a Registered user,I want to attempt Quiz.

-* As a Registered user,I want to see the tracking screen.
+* As a Registered user,I want to see my tracks of quiz which i attempted.

 * As a Registered user,I want to see my performance in terms of a score.